TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### LongVerSongSeconds

-Determines how long a song must be for it to be classified as "long" (which costs two stages outside of Event Mode).
+Determines how long a song, in seconds, must be for it to be classified as "long" (which costs two stages outside of Event Mode).

 Default value: 150.000000